rishbot91/imgpdf-cli/README.md

 1. Go to the Releases section and download the zip file and extract it, you will get cnvrt.exe
 2. Create a folder cnvrt and add cnvrt.exe in it
-3. Add this to the path
+3. Add this to the path in environment variables
 - Press Win + R → type: sysdm.cpl
 - Advanced → Environment Variables
 - Under User variables → Path → Edit → New